 DO YOU OFFER ANY DISCOUNTS OR SCHOLARSHIPS?

-WHERE DOES MY REGISTRATION FEE GO?
+WHERE DOES MY MEMBERSHIP FEE GO?

 WHAT ARE FORMS AND HOW ARE THEY STRUCTURED?

-CAN I COMBINE CHILDREN IN DIFFERENT FORMS?
+CAN I COMBINE CHILDREN WHO ARE IN DIFFERENT FORMS/GRADES?

 WHAT IS THE HISTORY ROTATION, AND WHAT HAPPENS WHEN YOU FINISH IT?